tarwn/lessthandot-hugo/blogs/content/posts/2009-02-04-sql-server-covering-indexes.md

 ```
 This time, when you run the query, it goes back to a clustered index seek (because that index has less columns and will therefore perform better).
 There are 3 columns that this query uses.
 Name, FavoriteColor, and ID.
 Since there are no indexes that contain all of these column, the best execution plan is to look up the row based on the where clause and then go to the table data to get the Name and FavoriteColor.

 Ok, so you're probably thinking, I can create an index that has all 3 columns to improve performance, right?
 The answer is, yes, but you need to be careful about it too.
-If you create this index…
+If you create this index...

 sql
 Create nonclustered index idx_PeopleTest_Name_Id_FavoriteColor On PeopleTest(Name, Id, FavoriteColor)